Introduction to application management in Configuration Manager

 Windows app package (appx or appxbundle)

-Starting in version 1806, this type includes the new Windows 10 app package (msix) and app bundle (msixbundle) formats.
+This type includes the new Windows 10 app package (msix) and app bundle (msixbundle) formats.

 Windows app package in the Microsoft Store